-Georgian court can accept a claim on the merit for consideration if its competency is in accordance with the Law of Georgia "On international private law", irrespective where the vessel is, or of the Parties have agreed in written form for proceeding the case in Georgia, are presented by lawyers and have been familiarized with their right of objection in regards of the court's competency.
+Georgian court can accept a claim on the merit for consideration if its competency is in accordance with the Law of Georgia "On international private law", irrespective where the vessel is, or if the Parties have agreed in written form for proceeding the case in Georgia, are presented by lawyers and have been familiarized with their right of objection in regards of the court's competency.

-A vessel can be release by the order of the Court, which took a decision to arrest her, or by the order of the Court of Appeal, if any appeal had been submitted.
+A vessel can be released by the order of the Court, which made the decision to arrest her, or by the order of the Court of Appeal, if any appeal had been submitted.

-Civil Code of Georgia provides that instead of arrest of the vessel - as claim security - financial security can be applied as a local bank guarantee or a deposit submitted to a deposit account of the Court.
-However, in practice this provision is applied quite rarely.
+The Civil Code of Georgia provides that instead of arresting a vessel, financial security in the form of a guarantee from a local bank or a deposit made to the court's deposit account can be used as security for a claim.
+However, this provision is rarely applied in practice.